 December 24th, 2020

-Divorce can be an emotionally difficult time for some, and this can be compounded by the stress of a pending legal proceeding.
+Divorce can be an emotionally difficult time for some and this can be compounded by the stress of a pending legal proceeding.
+You might be asking how to hire the best divorce lawyer.
 Typically, retaining a lawyer for the first time can be nerve-racking.
 Divorce lawyers, in my view, may be divided into three categories: Clerks, Processors, and Visionaries.

 Clerks are form fillers.
 They understand how to deal with incoming and outgoing communication with clients, court staff, and other lawyers.
 They know how to collect legal precedents and how to fill them out.
 They have a basic understanding of the law and court rules but they do not have much in the way of original thought.
 They understand how to complete a basic task and how to bill for it.

 Processors are very skilled at navigating legal process.
 They are like clerks on steroids.
 They have an intimate knowledge of the rules of court.
 They have a good understanding of the law but rarely take the time to analyze what is needed to resolve a dispute.
 Rather, they prefer to “use” process to push matters forward.
 Success is measured by completing each stage of the process.